dahliaOS/manifest/README.md

 pangolin-mobile: build pangolin-mobile with fuchsia

-You are able to feed these files to jiri with `jiri import`
+You are able to feed these files to jiri with `jiri import` or `jiri manifest`